We've all reached a point in our careers where we feel ready to take our skills and responsibilities to the next level.

 You can display this leadership by aligning your work actions with organisation values and being a role model for your colleagues.
 This demonstrates to your employers that you embrace the values and are committed to delivering successful results that are aligned with the business objectives.

-2. volunteer to lead
+2. take initiative and volunteer to lead

 Another way to show your boss that you're ready for a promotion is to be involved in the development plan and volunteer to take the lead in a new project or a challenge.